mitkox/AKS-Edge/hands-on/interop/doc/02_deploy.md

    1. In line 20, replace the `<ACR login server>/<name-of-container>:<tag-name>` to the container name you've pushed in Step 1 of this lab.

-   2. In line 22 and line 29, replace the `<service-port-expose-on-container>` to a port you want your service runs inside cluster network.
-Please note the `containerPort` in line 22 must be a integar, and `value` in line 29 must be string.
+   2. In line 25, replace the `<service-name>.<namespace>.svc.cluster.local` by the proper value get on your cluster.

-   3. The service is generic and we use `Cat` and `Dog` as candidate for voting.
+   3. The service is generic and we use `Cats` and `Dogs` as candidate for voting.
 If you have other preference you can change it.

 3. Open the [vote-service-svc.yaml](../charts/vote-service/vote-service-svc.yaml) file to edit

-   1. In line 9, modify the `<host-port>` to a port that eventually you want to run on your host.
+   1. In line 9, modify the `<service-port>` to a port you want vote-service run on the external IP address.

-   2. In line 10, modify the `<service-port-expose-on-container>` to the same container port we specified in above step.

 4. On your Terminal, run below command in the [Charts](../charts/) folder to deploy resources.